-The Annual FM 1960 Saint Patrick’s Parade is just one of several events held each year to raise money for the Cypress Creek EMS Scholarship Fund.
+The Annual FM 1960 Saint Patrick’s Parade is just one of several events held each year to raise money for the Cypress Creek EMS Scholarship/Education Fund.
 There’s also an Annual Scholarship Golf Classic held every Fall at Northgate Country Club.
 Other events are held prior to the parade such as the Cajun Cookoff, Comedy Night, and Crawfish Events held at several locations leading up to the parade.
-All of these events support the scholarship fund.
+All of these events support the scholarship and education fund.

 Sandi is the eldest of six children and has to pay her own way on a part time salary.
 She says, “I would never have been able to take this course and follow what I’ve wanted to do for a very long time without it, so it’s definitely a relief to be able to have this option.
 It means a lot to me that I was chosen to receive the full scholarship because I am able to follow my dreams and achieve them without having to worry about funds and I am extremely grateful to have had the opportunity to apply for it. ”